FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotForceControl.rst

     * @brief Constant force control
     * @param [in] flag 0- turn off constant force control, 1- turn on constant force control
     * @param [in] sensor_id force sensor number
-    * @param [in] select Selects whether or not to detect collisions in the six degrees of freedom, 0-does not detect, 1-detects.
+    * @param [in] select Selects whether or not to detect collisions in all six degrees of freedom, 0-does not detect, 1-detects.
     * @param [in] ft collision force/torque, fx,fy,fz,tx,ty,tz
     * @param [in] ft_pid force pid parameter, torque pid parameter
     * @param [in] adj_sign Adaptive start/stop control, 0-off, 1-on